xybu/cs590-map/testbed_mapping_v2/README.md

         This way when eliminating PMs the program will not calculate setups that are actually equal twice.
         **TODO**.
  7. Adjustments based on the assignment result.
      1. Unneeded PM elimination.
-Find the PM that takes least portion of the weights.
-If the weights it takes can be fulfilled by the unused shares of other PMs then this PM is not needed.
+Find the PM that takes the least load.
+If its load can be fulfilled by the unused shares of other PMs then this PM is not needed.
 Here we take an assumption that the capacity function to some extent reflects the PM performance -- to provide equal amount of switch capcity, a weaker PM uses more CPU shares.
 The reason why this PM takes least weight is usually its inferior performance, so if it can use, say, 15% CPU share to provide,